E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 username cisco secret cisco
 ```

-This only creates the account on the device.
+This creates the local username and password on the device.

-The VTY lines were then changed to use the local user database:
+The VTY lines were then configured to use that local account:

 ```text
 line vty 0 15
  login local
 ```

-`login local` tells the VTY lines to authenticate using the locally configured username and password.
+`login local` tells the VTY lines to authenticate remote users using the local username database.

-The authentication change is:
+The authentication changes from:

 ```text
 Telnet